PNNL-Comp-Mass-Spec/PeptideListToXML/bin/Readme.txt

 Use /H to specify the number of matches per spectrum to store (default is 3; use 0 to keep all hits)

 Use /X to specify that peptides with X residues should be skipped

+Use /TopHitOnly to specify that each scan should only include a single peptide match (regardless of charge)

+Use /PepFilter:File to use a text file to filter the peptides included in the output file (one peptide sequence per line)

 By default, the _ModSummary file and SeqInfo files are loaded and used to determine the modified residues; use /NoMods to skip these files